 The recruiting service is complimentary, as her primary profit sector is through her #FullyBookedVA system.

 After you make your hiring decision, you’ll pay your VA directly.
 (Mine invoiced me through PayPal.)

 The interesting thing — and I liked this — was neither candidate I interviewed quoted me in terms of an hourly rate.
 Instead, they offered package pricing based on what I was looking for.

 That made it an easier decision because in this case, I was trying to buy a result, not someone’s time.
 I don’t care how long it takes for them to get it done!

 Horkey HandBook Virtual Assistant Finder Alternatives

-At the end of the day, you’re still getting a freelancer, and you’ll certainly be able to cast a wider net on a global platform like Upwork.
+At the end of the day, you’re still getting a freelancer, and you’ll certainly be able to cast a wider net on a global platform like Fiverr.

-Have you tried Gina’s Virtual Assistant Finder?
-If so, please leave a review below to help others with their decision.
+Have you worked with Horkey Handbook?
+If so, please share your experience below and help others with their decision.